 A well-structured and pre-tested interview schedule with an attitude scale was used to measure the attitude of Scheduled Tribes towards tribal development schemes.
 The attitude scale developed by Sripal (1983) was used in this study to measure the attitude of Scheduled Tribes towards tribal development schemes.
 This scale consists of eleven statements, of which five were positive statements and the remaining six were negative statements.
 The data was collected with a five-point continuum from strongly agree to strongly disagree.
-The scoring procedure used was 5, 4, 3, 2 and 1 for the positive statements.
+The scoring procedure used was 5, 4, 3, 2 and 1 for the positive statements and it was in reverse for the negative statements.